cicconej93/UdacityArcadeGame/README.md

 - On game-win, 3 new enemies will be pushed to the enemy stack and rendered.
 Speeds of enemies will remain variable.

 - On game-lose, 3 enemies will be popped from the enemy stack, if there are at least 6 enemies currently on the stack.

+### To Play the Game
+In order to play the game, you will need to download the project's repository to your local machine.
+Then, you can initiate the game by launching the "index.html" file with a browser, such as Google Chrome.